Richard-Burd/Richard-Burd.github.io/_posts/2017-09-15-object_oriented_architecture_for_visual_thinkers.markdown

 **Drawing chunks of code**

 First, let’s start out with the Dog class in Fig. 1 below.
-There you can see the Class represented as a simple green box.
-The class is green box, inside of which the instance variables are red boxes and the methods are pink ellipses.
+There you can see the Class represented as a simple green box, inside of which the instance variables are red boxes and the methods are pink ellipses.

 ![Imgur](https://i.imgur.com/zjZh05H.png)

-The idea here is to have a different symbol for each type of data; we can quickly glance at `class Dog` and see its overall structure, but what we can’t what each individual method actually doing; for that we need the actual code.
+The idea here is to have a different symbol for each type of data; we can quickly glance at `class Dog` and see its overall structure, even though we can't see what the individual Ruby methods are actually doing, for that we need the actual code.
 This isn’t particularly helpful when we compare it to the `class Dog` code because at this point, the class is fairly small and it isn’t collaborating with any other class or module.
 We also don’t have any sense of what instance variables or modules are collaborating with each other or why, which brings us to Fig.2.

 ![Imgur](https://i.imgur.com/z2iNePE.png)